The Grifter Guardian - Macleans.ca

 Saunders was born in Winnipeg in 1970, the child of parents who struggled with alcohol addiction and separated when he was in his mid-teens.
 He’d hoped to become a professional hockey player, a dream that ended when he broke a leg at 16.
 He enrolled at the University of Manitoba and took some general arts courses but never graduated.
 By 1995, he started working in Winnipeg as a rehabilitation counsellor at a private agency.
 A year later, he applied for a job as a social worker with the MCFD in Fort St. John, British Columbia.

 There was only one problem: he didn’t have the credentials.
 With the help of his girlfriend at the time, he forged a diploma from the University of Manitoba, claiming he had a bachelor’s degree in social work.
 He was told that he would have to provide a certified copy of his degree, but no one ever followed up with him about it.
-Saunders exploited another loophole: unlike other social workers in the province, MCFD employees aren’t required to register with the BC Association of Social Workers.
-Because the association obtains all documentation—such as diplomas—directly from institutions rather than prospective members, its staff would have likely discovered his ruse.
+Saunders exploited another loophole: unlike other social workers in the province, MCFD employees aren’t required to register with the BC College of Social Workers.
+Because the college obtains all documentation—such as diplomas—directly from institutions rather than prospective members, its staff would have likely discovered his ruse.
 In 2001, he asked for a transfer to the MCFD’s Kelowna office, where he was eventually moved to the group that works with Indigenous permanent wards.

 In recent pictures, Saunders, with dark hair and eyes, has the easy grin and conventional if somewhat beefy good looks of a man who is accustomed to things going his way.
 He appears confident and fun, whether he’s beaming over a fluffy golden retriever puppy or clutching a surfboard at an oceanside resort, an expensive-looking watch on his wrist.